Web3-Iligan/LikAI/README.md

 - **Timers**: Automated Farmer Reminders & Reports
 - **Asset Canister**: Verifiable On-Chain Certifications

+## How LikAI Works

+### Step 1: Processor-Led Onboarding

+- Processors invite their entire network of small farm suppliers, solving farmer acquisition and ensuring immediate scale.

+### Step 2: Personalized Plan Generation

+- Each invited farmer completes a simple assessment and instantly receives a personalized, AI-generated action plan for GAqP compliance.

+### Step 3: Guided Daily Management

+- Farmers follow their daily plans with 24/7 support from our AI Coach, ensuring consistent and correct implementation of biosecurity best practices.

+### Step 4: Automated Compliance Reporting

+- The platform tracks all farmer activity and generates automated compliance reports for processors, providing the auditable proof needed for export accreditation.

+### Step 5: Verifiable On-Chain Certification

+- Upon completion, a tamper-proof "Accreditation-Ready" certificate is issued as an on-chain NFT, guaranteeing trust and traceability in the supply chain.

 ## Project Progress

 ### Feature 1: Onboarding Processes for Shrimp Farmer